mhweiner/HMJS/README.md

 # HMJS
 HMJS is a lightweight view component/encapsulation template rendering library, powered by Mustache.
 You can think of it as a jQuery plugin for Mustache, but with many added benefits.
-HMJS can issue callbacks (within new scope), both when the template has rendered, and when your view logic has run.
-Each view/component can have its own API, so you can keep your components modular and completely isolated.
+HMJS can issue callbacks (within scope of component), both when the template has rendered, and when your view logic has run.
+This easily allows your view components to be kept modular, and each view/component can have its own API.
 Emphasis was placed on performance, so it's great for HTML5 mobile apps, or rendering where performance is critical.
-HMJS is built off of Mustache, which is one of the fastest rendering engines available for Javascript.

 ## Example Usage: